fiskaltrust/middleware-demo/simple/C/SOAP/Echo/README.md

 # Intro

-This is a simple SOAP example which send an echo string to a fiskaltrust.service and prints the response.

 This example sends a echo request to the fiskaltrust.Service via SOAP.

-An echo request with a custom message is sent to a specified url and cashbox and the response is printed.
+An echo request with a custom message is sent to a specified url and CashBox and the response is printed.

 This example can be used as a starting point to implement the [fiskaltrust.Interface](https://github.com/fiskaltrust/interface-doc).